Rethinking Predictive Modeling for LLM Routing: When Simple kNN Beats Complex Learned Routers: Theoretical Analysis

 \section{Theoretical Analysis}

 In this section, we develop a theoretical framework to explain why simple kNN-based routers often match or outperform more complex learned routers.
-Our analysis addresses an important question: under what conditions does the local structure of the query-performance space provide sufficient signal for effective routing?
+Our analysis addresses a fundamental question: under what conditions does the local structure of the query-performance space provide sufficient signal for effective routing?

-\paragraph{Local Structure of Model Performance} We begin by formalizing the locality property of model performance in the embedding space:
+We begin by formalizing the locality property that underlies effective kNN routing: